codescape/bitvunit/readme.markdown

 ### Build latest version

-To build the latest version of the library just checkout the sources and run `mvn install` on your local machine and it will create and install the latest version of the library to your local maven repository.
+To build the latest version of the library checkout the sources and run `mvn install` on your local machine.
+This will create and install the latest version of the library to your local maven repository.

 [![Build Status](https://travis-ci.org/codescape/bitvunit.png)](https://travis-ci.org/codescape/bitvunit)